Adrenals: Your Stress Coping Organs

 Common adrenal stressors

 Even if you feel your life isn’t very stressful and that you handle everyday life pretty well, your adrenals are still at work coping with stressors.
 Remember, all your organs have an internal clock that is synchronized with the brain, your “master clock”.
-These clocks are all influenced greatly by changes in amount of sunlight, length of day, and change of season.
+These clocks are all influenced greatly by changes in the amount of sunlight, length of day, and change of season.
 Your brain’s master clock is also related to the nutritional and metabolic status of the body.

 Request Your Appointment Today!